ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/troubleshooting.md

 netname:        DDOSX
 ```

 If the IP address belongs to a CDN we will need to find out the origin IP address from that CDN.
-Alternativly if we suspect a server of being the origin IP address we can SSH into that server and review incoming traffic like so:
+Alternatively if we suspect a server of being the origin IP address we can SSH into that server and review incoming traffic like so:

 ```console
 root@server:~# lsof -nP -iTCP:80,443 -sTCP:ESTABLISHED